 Transactions in foreign currencies are translated at the foreign exchange rate ruling at the date of the transaction.
-Monetary assets and liabilities denominated in foreign currencies at the balance sheet date are retranslated to the functional currency at the foreign exchange rate ruling at that date.
-Foreign exchange differences arising on translation are recognised in the income statement.
+Monetary assets and liabilities denominated in foreign currencies at the reporting date are retranslated to the functional currency at the foreign exchange rate ruling at that date.
+Foreign exchange differences arising on translation are recognised in equity.